Technical characteristics of the car Ford Taurus I-VI generations

 The body shape, engine and gearbox remained unchanged from the previous generation.

-Despite all the measures, sales of the Taurus were falling, as they could not compete with Japanese sedans.
+Despite all measures, Taurus sales were falling, as they could not withstand competition from Japanese sedans.
 Ford decided to stop producing these cars.
 The last sedan rolled off the assembly line on June 25, 2004, and the station wagon on December 8, 2004.
 Retail sales stopped in 2006.

 Fifth generation